Frequently Asked Questions about COVID-19

 Children who are medically complex; have neurologic, genetic, or metabolic conditions; or have congenital heart disease are at higher risk for severe illness from COVID-19 than other children.

-COVID-19 is a new disease.
-Right now there is not a lot of information about COVID-19.
-But people with the following conditions might be at increased risk for severe illness from COVID-19:
+People with the following conditions might be at increased risk for severe illness from COVID-19:

 - Asthma (moderate-to-severe).